tiredperson4705/tiredperson4705.github.io/blog/ITC.md

 ## Overview of the Competition
 ---

+"The Information Technology Competition (ITC) is a penetration testing competition where groups of up to five people form a pseudo pentesting company and compete based on findings, report writing, and presentation.
+In this comptition our team, Iterative Security, was given the opportunity to gain real world experience in pentesting and explore the insecurities of Active Directory, common misconfigurations, and AI."
+{:.note title="Description"}

 As you may have read from the description, this competition is a pentesting simulation where teams create their own company and have to conduct a full, professional pentest on a fake company.
 This environment included various trending and unique systems such as:

 - Active Directory